-A free AccessLab for anyone involved with or interested in Extinction Rebellion.
+A free AccessLab for anyone interested in climate change.

 AccessLabs are for anyone who wants to learn how to find sources of scientific information and how to judge the reliability of these sources.
 It's also a chance to meet and connect with scientific researchers from your local area.
 No prior experience is necessary.
 During the workshop we will:

 - Look at how scientific research is published and how you can access it.

 - Cover basic fact-checking for media stories that relate to science.